 A "short term" charitable remainder trust may be set up for a period of years to allow for quarterly tuition payments to grandchildren.
 The donor will received the charitable deduction in the year the trust is created, while the grandchild would receive the income payments.
 Gift tax may apply, so it is important to discuss this gift with your tax advisor prior to establishing the trust.

 In both cases, the trust remainder will come to The Ethel Walker School to support the endowment in your honor.
-Jane Bradford stands ready to assist you.
 View the Outside Remainder Trust Confirmation form to let us know that you have established a trust for the benefit of Walker's.

 Did you know that under current tax law, it may be advantageous for alumnae to consider leaving an IRA or part of a retirement plan to The Ethel Walker School?
 This is because pensions and IRAs are "income in respect of a decedent" or "IRD" property.
 Inherited property is usually exempt from income tax but IRD property is not.
 Unlike appreciated securities or real estate, IRAs and pension funds carry income tax that must be paid by the person inheriting the asset.
 This is not the case if IRD property is left to charity.